Pmachariah-012/wca-ai-tool-elitegroup/README.md

 * The CV reviewer works with different CVs
 * It analyses only CVs
 # Suggestions in improving the reviewer
-* by making it analyse a cv out of 100
+* By making it analyse a cv out of 100
-* making it give suggestions on what experiences and skils lacking in the cv
+* Making it give suggestions on what experiences and skils lacking in the cv